 |Company||6 month Premium for the Air Force||6 month Premium for Other Occupation|

-As you can see, being an Airman or Airwoman can save you $25 per 6-month policy (the greatest discount available based solely on your occupation).
-Although a discount is always nice to have, it’s important not to be too focused on it.
-While Nationwide offers the smallest discount for an Air Force profession, their overall premium is the cheapest.
-So, while discounts are nice, always be sure to look at the overall premium when shopping for cheap car insurance.
+Being an Airman or Airwoman can save you $25 per six-month policy (the greatest discount available based solely on your occupation).
+Although a discount is always nice to have, it’s important to focus on the bigger picture.
+While Nationwide offers the smallest discount for Air Force personnel, the company's overall premium is the cheapest.
+While discounts are nice, be sure to look at the overall premium when shopping for Air Force car insurance.

-The nature of deployment can create some unique situations for your car insurance coverage.
-It makes sense if you’re living away from your vehicle and no one is using it, you'll want to cancel the insurance coverage for it.
-But, it’s a little more complicated than that.
-Let’s break down what your options are for not only your auto insurance but also your vehicle.
+Deployment can lead to some unique car insurance situations.
+If you’re living away from your vehicle and no one is using it, you may be tempted to cancel your car insurance policy.
+But it’s a little more complicated than that.
+Let’s break down your auto insurance and vehicle registration options.

-Most states will require two things when it comes to your vehicle; that it is registered with the DMV and it’s covered by at least liability insurance.
-While it makes sense to cancel your auto insurance because you won’t be using your vehicle, you actually run the risk of having your registration suspended.
-Which, unfortunately, could result in a fine.
-However, we have some solutions for this.
+Most states require two things when it comes to your vehicle: registration with the DMV and state-minimum car insurance coverage.
+While it makes sense to cancel your auto insurance when you won't be using your vehicle, you actually run the risk of having your registration suspended.
+This could result in a fine.

-If you’re going to be deployed for a long period of time and want to cancel your auto insurance, you either need to cancel your registration or, if your state allows, you can “suspend” it.
-By suspending it, we are referring to submitting an Affidavit of Non-Use or a Planned Non-Operation (PNO) to your state’s department of motor vehicles.
-If you agree to an Affidavit of Non-Use, you’re basically agreeing that the vehicle won’t be driven on public roadways and its insurance has been canceled.
+If you’re going to be deployed for a long period of time and want to cancel your auto insurance, you either need to cancel your registration or, if your state allows, “suspend” it.
+You can suspend coverage by submitting an Affidavit of Non-Use or a Planned Non-Operation (PNO) to your state’s department of motor vehicles.
+If you agree to an Affidavit of Non-Use, you’re basically agreeing that the vehicle won’t be driven on public roadways, and stating its insurance has been canceled.
 The latter means you will not be using your vehicle during the next renewal year.
-For more information on this, see your state's DMV.
+For more information on this, refer to your state's DMV.

-If you don’t want to totally cancel your insurance coverage and registration, we have another option.
-It’s called storage coverage.
-Let’s explore.
+If you don’t want to totally cancel your insurance coverage and registration, a second option is storage coverage.

-If your insurance company allows it, you could change your insurance coverage to "storage."
-This will drop all your insurance coverage except for your comprehensive coverage - which protects you against damage caused by vandalism, theft, and weather-related incidents.
+If your insurance company allows it, you can change your insurance coverage to "storage."
+This will drop all your insurance coverage except for your comprehensive coverage, which protects you against damage caused by vandalism, theft, and weather-caused damage.
 Because it doesn’t offer any protection against collision claims, you’re going to want to store your vehicle in a secured location like an air force base or a garage.

-Furthermore, because this type of coverage isn’t exactly compliant with your state’s registration and insurance laws, you’ll want to be wary of any registration-related deadlines.
+Because this type of coverage may not comply with your state’s registration and insurance laws, be wary of registration-related deadlines.
 If your registration is up for renewal soon, you should wait until it passes to add this coverage.
-However, if your state actively monitors registration (looking at you, Texas), you might not be able to do this.
-In which case, refer back to the non-use clause or the PNO.
+However, if your state actively monitors registration — looking at you, Texas — you might not be able to do this.

 There are a lot of insurance companies that offer special accommodations for those in the Air Force.
 Some have programs built entirely around past and present military members, and others reward your service with discounted rates.

-Probably the most notable provider of car insurance for Air Force members is USAA.
-Their clientele is exclusively active or retired military members as well adult children or surviving spouses of USAA members.
-USAA is ranked pretty high in customer satisfaction.
-They came in second in JP Power Insurance Shopping Rating Survey for 2017 overall satisfaction rate.
-Available nationwide, they offer a few different types of additional discounts for their clients.
-If you garage your vehicle on a secured military base, USAA can offer 15% off your premium.
-Moreover, if you’re currently deployed and you store your vehicle in a secured location, you can receive up to 90% off your rate.
+The most notable provider of car insurance for Air Force members is USAA.
+The insurance company's clientele consists exclusively of active or retired military members as well as adult children or surviving spouses of USAA members.
+USAA is ranked pretty high in customer satisfaction, earning second in the JP Power Insurance Shopping Rating Survey for 2017 overall satisfaction rate.
+Available nationwide, USAA offers a few additional discounts.
+If you garage your vehicle on a secured military base, USAA offers 15% off.
+If you’re deployed and storing your vehicle in a secured location, you can receive up to 90% off your rate.

 Many insurance companies offer special accommodations for those in the Air Force.
 Some have programs built entirely around past and present military members, and others recognize your Air Force status and reward these customers with a discounted rate.

-No matter what your job is, you’re probably paying more for auto insurance than you’d like to pay.
-So, here are some additional ways to save on auto insurance - excluding and including military occupation status.
+No matter what your job is, you’re probably paying more for auto insurance than you’d like.
+Below are some additional ways to save on auto insurance.

 Double check for multi-policy: keep all your insurance policies within one insurance company can help reduce the number of insurance companies you have to do with as well as give you a discount.
 Consider this if you have a renters/homeowners/or life policy.